blockcoders/xcm-sdk/src/examples/local-network/readme.md

 Then, mint some asset to Alice (for the examples) or any account.
 We recommend to mint 10000000 (1 million of xUSD) to have enough xUSD to test transfers.

-If you want to create you own assets, you can follow <a href="./manually-config-assets.md">this guide</a> that we're prepared.
+If you want to create you own assets, you can follow <a href="./manually-config-assets.md">this guide</a> that we've prepared.

 ## Examples